The 10 Essential Items to Pack for Every Hike

 - Are you prepared to spend a night or more safely outdoors?

 Ask yourself, “What is needed to survive the worst conditions on a trip?”
 The answer varies according to season, altitude, and conditions.
-A hat, extra thermal layer, or rain gear take up little room and weight, but can keep you warm and dry on an unexpected overnight bivvy.
+A hat, extra thermal layer, or rain gear take up little room and weight, and can keep you warm and dry on an unexpected overnight.
 Keep in mind temperature changes as you ascend and at nightfall.
 A hot, July day can turn into a cold summer, night.

-9. Hydration ~ Again, another no-brainer, and we understand the importance of hydration.
+Again, another no-brainer.
+We understand the importance of hydration.
 Carry sufficient water and have the skills and tools necessary for obtaining and purifying additional water.
-Bringing a wide mouthed container is ideal because it is easiest to refill.
+Bringing a wide-mouthed container is ideal because it is easiest to refill.
 Your research prior to your trip should include finding and knowing the locations of water sources.

 If you’re not carrying a tent, pack something that will provide shelter from wind and rain beyond your rain gear.
 Think a plastic tube tent, emergency blanket, or even a jumbo trash bag.
-You can purchase an Emergency bivvy sack at an outdoor retailer for under $20 that comes in it’s own little sack and weighs less than 4 ounces.
+You can purchase an Emergency biovac (“bivvy”) sack at an outdoor retailer for under $20.
+It comes in its own little sack and weighs less than 4 ounces.
 Just toss it in your pack before every adventure.